Ancient Egyptian sandals: jeweled papyrus and leather shoes as status symbols, early foot care, and inspiration for modern insoles.

 The History of Feet: Ancient Egypt’s Footwear Game

-To kick off our History of Feet series, we're taking a trip back in time—way back to when Birkenstocks weren’t around, yet sandals were the height of fashion!
+To kick off our History of Feet series, we’re taking a trip back in time, way back to when Birkenstocks weren’t around yet sandals were already the height of fashion.

-So, next time you slip into your Groovs, think of it as a nod to our ancient Egyptian ancestors who knew a thing or two about making feet happy.
-Whether you’ve got high arches, flat feet, or just want a comfier step, our footwear personalization system is here to honor that ancient wisdom, ensuring your feet are not just walking but grooving through life.
+Next time you slip into your Groovs, think of it as a nod to those ancient innovators who knew the value of healthy, supported feet.
+Whether you’ve got high arches, flat feet, or just crave a comfier step, Groov insoles channel the same spirit of customization and care that defined Egyptian footwear.

 Here’s to keeping history underfoot and comfort at the forefront.